Google Crawlers (sometimes called the Googlebot) regularly check your site for new or updated content.

 Now that you know all about crawlers and crawl budgets, let us figure out a crawl budget is vital for SEO.

 Google understands that if it isn’t careful, its bot will impose extreme constraints on websites.
 Therefore, it has developed control systems to ensure that the crawlers only visit sites that can stand the added traffic.
-This control system is known as the crawl rate limit, which helps Google determine the crawl budget for websites.
+This control system is known as the crawl limit, which helps Google determine the crawl budget for websites.

-Here’s how the crawl rate limit works:
+Here’s how the crawl limit works:

 However, if the predefined limit doesn’t work for your website, you can change it through the Google search console.
 You can open the Crawl Rate Settings page for your owned website and change it.

 If you want search engines to rank your indexed pages as much and as quickly as possible, keep adding new pages and updating the old ones to infuse fresh content into your site.
-You would also need to update the URLs to lead the search bots to your web pages.
+You would also need to update the URLs to lead the Google search bots to your website pages.

 Once you have updated everything, Googlebots or crawlers will soon show up searching for new content and indexing your pages.
 As soon as your pages are indexed, you will be able to benefit from them.